Looking for information about your firm's panel status?

 Lloyds Conveyancing Panel: Recently Asked Questions

-Can you suggest any advice if we wish to appeal being removed from the
+What can you suggest we do if we wish to challenge being removed from the

 Lloyds conveyancing panel and you are unaware of or disagree with the reasons for your removal you should: (a) Contact